 First I made pumpkin muffins.
 Then I made it into soup.
 I roasted it in slices to go with a roast dinner and even snacked on the cold roasted pumpkin slices afterwards.
 But it wasn't enough.
 I needed to do something else with the leftover pumpkin.
 But what?

-This pumpkin and chickpea stew was just perfect for making ahead and keeping in the freezer.
+This spicy pumpkin and chickpea stew was just perfect for making ahead and keeping in the freezer.
+By the way, do check out my Cook Once Eat Twice page if you'd like more ideas for meals you can make and reheat or freeze.

 I love Moroccan recipes and Moroccan spices go really well with pumpkin.
 Plus, I wanted a family-friendly meal that the children would happily eat too.